Sports Betting as an Investment

 Making Money by Betting on Sports

-Most people think that sports betting at is about finding ‘sure things,’ but in reality such ‘locks’ are nothing more than gamblers’ fancy.
+A lot of people think that sports betting is about finding ‘sure things,’ but in reality such ‘locks’ are nothing more than gamblers’ fancy.
 Just as in real estate, currency, stocks, or any other speculative market, ‘sure things’ simply do not exist.
 As a professional sports bettor, my goal is to find and exploit many small edges over a long period of time to earn a compounding return.
 Winning 55% of games is very significant, and with very conservative bet sizing, you can grow your return very quickly.
-Investing $10,000 into the stock market for a year and earning a 10% return is considered a great investment – but your return winning a modest 54% of your sports bets would trounce that return, according to some sources like Kiana Danial’s Invest Diva reviews.
+Investing $10,000 in the stock market for a year and earning a 10% return is considered a great investment.

 My picks have yielded a much higher risk adjusted return than the stock market.
 Obviously, the variance from season to season is formidable, but as anyone who had a significant amount invested in stocks or real estate in 2008 can tell you, such swings aren’t limited to sports.
 In the long run, my edge in what I do is far greater than the edge that you could hope to gain in any other speculative market.